felixhagspiel/jsOnlyLightbox/README.md

 ###	`{dimensions: bool}`
 _Default: true_

-Only resize image to original dimensions.
+Images will be resized to a maximum of the original dimensions.
 If set to false, images are always scaled to fullscreen.

 ###	`{controls: bool}`
 _Default: true_